williamdevitt7/pig-latin-translator/README.md

 ### Assumptions & Rules
 * Vowels are A, E, I, O, U and sometimes Y. If the first letter is a Y, we consider it a vowel - as given in the example test "yellow".
 It is slightly more nuanced than this, but for the sake of time, this is how my code is implemented.
 All other rules are taken from the provided Wikipedia link, **https://en.wikipedia.org/wiki/Pig_Latin**.
 * I've also assumed some things in regards to capitalization - the implementation of which isn't perfect.
 I've attempted to maintain correct capitalization, e.g. "Hello" => "Ellohay", by tracking the indicies of the capital letters.
 * When determining if the suffix ("ay" or "way") should be capitalized, I considered a few approaches.
 I considered capitalizing the suffix if more than half of the characters in the input string were capitalized, but that seemed odd.
 I ended up assuming that if the last letter is capitalized, the suffix should be too - this is a simple continuation pattern that feels right - there's no set rule on this matter, I believe.
-Feel free to quuestion this!
+Feel free to question this!

 ### Technology & Versioning
-* Ruby - 3.0.0
+* Ruby - 3.1.2
 * Rails - 7.0.4
 * RVM - 1.29.12
 * Sqlite3 - built in.
+* Heroku
 To see the next steps I'd take with this project, including technology-wise, read further.
 This is dead-simple for now.

 ## Design and Implementation Process (for the Dev team!)